 My first foray into the world of big negatives involved the purchase of a Zone VI 4x5 view camera during the 80's.
 Fred Picker, the owner of Zone VI Studios, was an inspiration through his newsletters, videos, and books.
-I later worked with an 8x10 Kodak Master View and 4x5 Ebony RW.
-My current camera is a Chamonix 5x7 (with additional 4x5 reducing back) and I am awaiting delivery on a Svedosky 8x10 from Poland, sometime during early 2017.
+I later worked with an 8x10 Kodak Master View, 4x5 Ebony RW, and more recently a 5x7 Chamonix.
+My current camera is a beautiful hand crafted Svedosky 8x10 (with additional 4x5 reducing back) from Poland.
+It is as gorgeous as a fine piece of Amish furniture.

 “It is a pity indeed to travel and not get this essential sense of landscape values.
 You do not need a sixth sense for it.
 It is there if you just close your eyes and breathe softly through your nose; you will hear the whispered message, for all landscapes ask the same question in the same whisper.
 'I am watching you -- are you watching yourself in me?'
 Most travelers hurry too much...the great thing is to try and travel with the eyes of the spirit wide open, and not to much factual information.
 To tune in, without reverence, idly -- but with real inward attention.
 It is to be had for the feeling...you can extract the essence of a place once you know how.
 If you just get as still as a needle, you'll be there.”